Glazed Lemon Cookies

 Be sure to check out the full recipe and ingredient list below

 1. Combine dry ingredients.
-Whisk the the flour, baking soda, and salt in a medium bowl and set aside.
+Whisk the flour, baking soda, and salt in a medium bowl and set aside.

 2. Cream butter and sugar.
 With a handheld or stand mixer fitted with a paddle or whisk attachment, combine the butter and sugars together on high speed until creamy.